chyvak1831/starter_img/README.md

 #### 🔧 Setup
 1. Install  [Requirements](#requirements)
-2. Install gulp globally (if is not installed yet) - do it once
+2. Install gulp globally (if it's not installed yet) - do it once
     ```bash
     npm i --global gulp-cli
     ```